tchou0/AccountingLedger/README.md

 ### 3. And last is Transaction class:

-This class is where I create my getters and my constructors so I can use it in the other classes.
+This class is where I create my getters and my constructors, so I can use them in the other classes.

-#### One interesting piece of code from your project:
+#### One interesting piece of code from my project:

          // for (Transaction item : transactions)